 We traded tweets with Keats fan @greenwood_reads.
 Offline, she’s Keynora Greenwood, a reading teacher at Swansfield Elementary, in Columbia, Maryland.
 Click through to see the dandy decoration on teacher Kristin Lichliter’s classroom door.

 Fadens Amisial, an eighth-grader at Sussex Academy of Arts and Sciences, in Georgetown, Delaware, wrote eloquently about the impact of Ezra Jack Keats’s The Snowy Day.
 From his letter: “When I was a little youngling, I remember reading The Snowy Day as if it was yesterday….My mom was the first person to read it to me when she took me to our local library…and after that I fell in love with Christmas, the book, and most importantly snow.
 I’ve read the book so many times….When my parents would read it to me they would use effects like jingle bells when the snow was falling….
 This will forever be my favorite childhood book.”

 We were tickled to see this mural, commissioned (with permission from the EJK Foundation) for a new library/innovation center in New Castle County, Delaware.
 It’s a reproduction of the cover of The Snowy Day—in Legos!
-The building is scheduled to open in late 2016, but click for a sneak peek of the mural.
+Click for a sneak peek of the mural.

 Portrait of an Artist